 They are trees native to the Islands of the Indian ocean.
 They are mostly grown as a houseplant because of the attractive leaves and their property to absorb household toxins.
 The plants belong to the family Asparagaceae and can grow up to a height of 4-6 m tall.

-They are slow growing trees with simple lanceolate leaves that are spirally arranged.
+They are slow-growing trees with simple lanceolate leaves that are spirally arranged.
 The leaves are either dark green or variegated with green and yellow stripes.
-The flowers are white, clustered and releases a pleasant fragrance.
+The flowers are white, clustered, and release a pleasant fragrance.
 The plants mostly flower during winters.
-They are one of the most commonly grown house plant.
+They are one of the most commonly grown house plants.

 Song of India plant was used in the NASA Clean Air Study.
-The leaves have an ability to absorbs household toxins like formaldehyde, xylene etc thus purifying the air surrounding them.
+The leaves have the ability to absorb household toxins like formaldehyde, xylene, etc thus purifying the air surrounding them.

-The plant is also used in traditional medicine to cure poisoning, malaria, diarrhea, dysmenorrhea.
-The bark of the plant is also mixed into herbal teas along with other native plants.
+The plant is also used in traditional medicine to cure poisoning, malaria, diarrhea, and dysmenorrhea.
+The plant’s bark is also mixed into herbal teas and other native plants.